opentracing/opentracing-csharp/README.md

 ### Scopes and within-process propagation

 For any thread, at most one `ISpan` may be "active".
-Of course there may be many other spans involved with the thread which are (a) started, (b) not finished, and yet (c) not "active": perhaps they are waiting for I/O, blocked on a child span, or otherwise off of the critical path.
+Of course, there may be many other spans involved with the thread which are (a) started, (b) not finished, and yet (c) not "active": perhaps they are waiting for I/O, blocked on a child span, or otherwise off of the critical path.

 It's inconvenient to pass an active `ISpan` from function to function manually, so OpenTracing requires that every `ITracer` contains a `IScopeManager` that grants access to the active `ISpan` through a `IScope`.
 Any `ISpan` may be transferred to another callback or thread, but not `IScope`; more on this below.